-Managing money has gotten much more complicated over the last 40-50 years because more people are juggling multiple debts such as credit cards, car loans, personal loans, home equity loans, etc. But when it comes down to it, the basics still apply, and if you teach kids to manage their money like their great grandparents did, things will be much simpler and the will be much more likely to prosper financially when they get to adulthood.
+Learning to manage money has gotten much more complicated over the last 40-50 years because more people are juggling multiple debts such as credit cards, car loans, personal loans, home equity loans, etc. But when it comes down to it, the basics still apply, and if you teach kids to manage their money like their great grandparents did, things will be much simpler and they will be much more likely to prosper financially when they get to adulthood.

 Of course what you teach should always evolve with the child and be age appropriate, but here are some general guidelines for teaching kids about money that will always steer them in the right direction:

-- Teach Them That Debt us Generally Unwise- When you borrow money you lose, period.
+When you borrow money you lose, period.
 Borrowing always costs more than using cash.
 When you teach kids that credit cards, car payments, and consumer debt are things they shouldn’t start using when they get to be adults, you set them up for ling term success.
 I never lend money to my kids.
-They have finally stopped asking.
+They finally stopped asking.

-Teaching your kids to manage money wisely will always pay off in a huge way when they get into their adult years.
+Teaching your kids to manage money wisely leaves a legacy that pays off when they get into their adult years.
 Learning good habits early in life always has a lasting effect.

 But remember, if you’re not using these guidelines to manage your own money, it’s probably going to be difficult to teach your kids to manage their money using these principles.